 More money and more personnel but also new challenges from rising rivals in the western Pacific, Europe and the Persian Gulf.

-More changes to your leadership at the Pentagon and in the Navy.
+More changes to your leadership inside the Navy and at the Pentagon.

 And more innovations that promise to transform the ways the nation’s premier maritime service recruits, trains and retains its sailors.

 Sailors, to usher in the new year we’re counting down the 19 stories we think you should monitor in 2019.
 Yesterday, we took care of 19, 18, 17 and 16.

 Here come 15, 14, 13 and 12, so buckle up!

 The Navy is expected to grow in 2019, increasing manning to levels unseen in the sea service for over a decade, with advancement opportunities inching up alongside the size of the force.

 As of December 5, the service had 329,867 people on active-duty, the highest number in uniform total since late 2010.